thomassuedbroecker/ce-cns-problem/documentation/logging.md

 ![](images/cns-ce-logging-06.png)

-Then the you can use the `IBM Cloud Log Analysis` service.
+Then you use the `IBM Cloud Log Analysis` service.

 #### Step 3: This opens the IBM Cloud Log Analysis